ghyoun/potato_films/README.md

 ## Codebase and Database

 The FreshPotatoes API service is separate from their customer-facing web application.
 In this repo, you'll find the code that powers their API: starter code and tests built with Node, Express, Mocha, and SQLite.
-The database schema is also provided, and the tech team has provided a functional endpoint, `/sample-data`, to sample data, if needed.
+The database schema is also provided.
+To interact with the database: `$ sqlite3 db/database.db`.

+*NOTE*: Do not write to the database.

 Read through the entity-relationship diagram for more context: